Who Are The Most Famous Augusta National Members?

 Former Seminole Golf Club president Tim Neher is known to be a member, as is Atlanta Braves chairman Terry McGuirk.

-Jimmy Dunne, who is on the PGA Tour board, is also an Augusta member.
+Jimmy Dunne, who was formerly on the PGA Tour board, is also an Augusta member.
 Dunne was influential in the June 6 Framework Agreement between the PGA Tour and Saudi Arabian Public Investment Fund.
-He is President of the ultra exclusive Seminole Golf Club and is also a member at Pine Valley and National Golf Links of America.

 In 2015, Bloomberg listed 118 members of the club, and classed five of them as billionaires.
-Warren Buffett, said to be the world's sixth-richest person with an estimated net worth of $117bn, was among these.
+Warren Buffett, said to be the world's sixth-richest person with an estimated net worth of $154bn, was among these.
 As Bloomberg says: “Membership remains one of the most sought-after affirmations of corporate success.”

-Unsurprisingly, the membership is not young.
+Unsurprisingly, Augusta National's membership is not young.
 When USA Today published a leaked list of Augusta National’s membership of 2002, at-the-time 39-year-old Jeff Knox, the famous Masters marker who played the course on Saturday and Sunday of tournament week if an odd number of players make the cut, was listed as the youngest.

 Jeff Knox and Rory McIlroy played together in round three of the 2014 Masters